-Before the COVID-19 Public Health Emergency (PHE), hospitals and providers were impacted by an onslaught of changing governmental regulations, insurance payer modifications, and transitioning patient expectations.
+Prior to the COVID-19 Public Health Emergency (PHE), hospitals and providers were being impacted by an onslaught of changing governmental regulations, insurance payer modifications, and transitioning patient expectations.
 However, now expectations have changed.
-Priorities are focused on providing testing and care for the surge of COVID-19 patients while working with severe shortages of equipment and supplies, and somehow being reimbursed in the end.
+Priorities are focused on providing testing and care for the surge of COVID-19 patients, while working with severe shortages of equipment and supplies, and somehow being reimbursed in the end.

 While it’s been the generating of healthcare revenue that’s gotten a lot of the spotlight in the past, billing and collecting that revenue has always been the real workhorse.
-Practices are now faced with different, but genuine challenges as we enter the “stay-at-home” employment model that’s sure to be followed by the post-COVID-19 era of healthcare.
-Changing and expanding requirements from government entities and insurance companies, changing treatment models (like telehealth), and RCM issues like rising bad debt and uncollectible amounts leave practices searching for a way forward.
+Practices are now faced with different, but very real challenges as we enter the “stay-at-home” employment model that’s sure to be followed by the post-COVID-19 era of healthcare.
+Changing and expanding requirements from government entities and insurance companies, changing treatment models (like telehealth), and Revenue Cycle Management (RCM) issues like rising bad debt and uncollectible amounts leave practices searching for a way forward.

-For these purposes, let’s define the lifecycle as twofold: 1) patient access, including prior authorization (still required for non-COVID-19 care and treatment) and insurance verification, coupled with 2) RCM, including coding, billing, AR management, and insurance discovery.
+For these purposes, let’s define the lifecycle as twofold: 1) patient access, including prior authorization (still required for non-COVID-19 care and treatment) and insurance verification, coupled with 2) revenue cycle management (RCM)—coding, billing, A/R management, and insurance discovery.
 By examining RCM’s key functions, we can determine where immediate, temporary support can be achieved to weather the initial COVID-19 storm and where maximum efficiency for the long-term could be gained.
 Let’s look at four RCM components and their inherent issues:

 Since its release in October 2015 and the myriad subsequent changes and updates, the ICD-10-CM coding system presents a multifaceted and intricate set of issues, especially for specialties that utilize different care venues (practices, hospitals, imaging centers, outpatient labs) and complex diagnoses and procedure options.
 The balancing act of capturing charges and documentation between locations during a typical day requires juggling talents for providers and staff alike.
 Now add the recent changes to both CPT and ICD-10-CM codes to accommodate COVID-19 testing and treatment and the new telehealth guidelines and we see that this further complicates the necessary coding function needed to ensure appropriate reimbursement.